MaestroAmu/MaestroAmu/README.md

 Hi, I'm Amutsa.
-Apt and fervid in all things tech.
+Apt and fervent in all things technological.
-The interest stems from the euphoria that I get as a result of automation and the easing of day-to-day activities.
+The interest stems from the euphoria I get as a result of automation and the easing of day-to-day activities.

 <!---
 MaestroAmu/MaestroAmu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.